OpenAssistantGPT/OpenAssistantGPT/README.md

 - DONE!
 Validate on all api call that the user has an api key

 TODO:
-- track messages and count the number of messages
+- DONE! track messages and count the number of messages
-- If the user has more than 20 messages this month, ask him to upgrade to a paid plan
+- DONE!
+If the user has more than 20 messages this month, ask him to upgrade to a paid plan
-- Display to home page the number of messages this month and if limit is reached
+- DONE!
+Display to home page the number of messages this month and if limit is reached
+- Display markdown correctly in chat

+- After X message ask the user to contact you directly by email
+- Get the url from the citation and display it as a link in the chat

 - Create documentation with gitbooks and implement our own chatbot with it

 - Add a "how to" on the dashboard when there is nothing only add the button create chatbot on main page when there is at least one file